wandb/weave/pr_todo.md

 - Objects Page: (Future)
 - ObjectVersions Page

-  - [ ] BUG: Clearing all filters results in no rows
   - [ ] FEAT: Enable Description Editing
   - [ ] FEAT: TypeVersion Filter (Include Subtypes)

 - [ ] ObjectVersion Page

-  - [ ] BUG: Only the main data view adapts to nested URI
   - [ ] BUG: When ops are in the data view (odd) - they have incorrect links
   - [ ] BUG: Committing edits redirects to incorrect page
   - [ ] (Future) FEAT: Board listing Page